-Anna Johansson describes her role at SciLifeLab’s facility Bioinformatics Long-term Support (WABI) as a kind of research consultant.
+Anna Johansson describes her role at SciLifeLab’s unit Bioinformatics Long-term Support (WABI) as a kind of research consultant.

 – Me and my colleagues function as a national resource, so researchers in all of Sweden can apply for our help.
 We enter a project and work for three months full time, even though it can be spread out over a longer period of time.